Pix-xiP/pixconfig/Toolset.md

 Standard C building blocks, you should know / use these.
 - `xxhash`
 hehe, hash go brrrr
+- `mimalloc`
+Microsofts better implementatino of the standard library malloc.
+- `jemalloc`
+emphasis on no framgmentation and concurrency support

 ### Languages
 - `C`